Typescript Array Tutorial with Examples

 Typescript Array: Learn with usage examples.

-Arrays in typescript can be declared with different syntax The var keyword is used to declare with variable name and datatype.
+Arrays in TypeScript can be declared using various syntaxes.
+The var keyword is used along with the variable name and data type.

 var variableArrayName[:Data-type];